 A study carried out at Liverpool University, UK (by Dr Mary Jane Platt, The Lancet, January 2007) looked at changes in cerebral palsy rates recorded at sixteen European cerebral palsy centres from 1980 to 1996.

-The study found that the rate of cerebral palsy in very low birth-weight infants and those born at less than 32 weeks has dropped from six percent of live births in 1980 to four percent in 1996, in spite of an increase in the number of very low birth weight babies.
+The study found that the rate of cerebral palsy in very low birth-weight infants and those born at less than 32 weeks dropped from 6 per cent of live births in 1980 to 4 per cent in 1996, despite an increase in the number of very low birth-weight babies.

-A study of the rate of cerebral palsy in Atlanta from 1975 to 1991, found a modest increase from 1.7 to 2.0 per 1,000 babies who survived for at least a year.
-Of most concern is this trend was primarily attributable to a slight increase in Cerebral Palsy in infants of normal birth weight, although no change was seen in low birth weight and very low birth weight infants.
+The study carried out in Atlanta from 1975 to 1991 found a modest increase from 1.7 to 2 per 1,000 babies who survived for at least a year.
+Of most concern is that this trend was primarily attributable to a slight increase in cerebral palsy in infants of normal birth weight, although no change was seen in low birth-weight and very low birth-weight infants.

 After investigating possible links to foetal heart-rate monitoring and caesarean deliveries, Dr Steven L. Clark MD of the University of Utah (American Journal of Obstetrics and Gynecology, March 2003) concludes, ‘Except in rare instances, cerebral palsy is a developmental event that is unpreventable given our current state of technology.’
 (Source: https://www.psychcentral.com)

 Given the circumstances surrounding my birth and the fact that my mum said it was a difficult birth, more could have been done to prevent my problem, had she not had to wait so long between my twin’s birth and mine.
 Being born one hour later than my twin, meant there was a high likelihood my mum would get into difficulty.
 The length of time between the births first and second twin should be within fifteen minutes and no more than thirty minutes.
 (Source: https://www.ncbi.nim.nih.gov)